 When you graduate with a BA in Jewish Studies, you’ll have the practical skills necessary for a wide variety of jobs.
 You can:

 - Plant a congregation in a Jewish community

 - Do outreach work to Jewish people

 - Serve in a variety of capacities with a messianic congregation

 - Minister to Jewish people and others anywhere in the world

-Every class in your degree is paid for by the Chicago Tuition Grant, so tuition is worry-free.
-Every Chicago undergraduate student is awarded this grant, worth up to $10,000 a year.
-You’re only responsible to pay the remaining amount for room and board, fees, and costs—making a Moody degree the best value in Christian education.
+For on-campus residential students, every class in your degree is paid for by the Chicago Tuition Grant, sponsored by faithful donors.
+Every residential Chicago undergraduate student is awarded this grant, worth up to $12,960 a year.
+Off-campus commuter students pay $360 per credit hour.
 Find out how to defray the remaining costs with scholarships, grants, student loans, student employment, and veterans benefits.